 The full story of this journey in terms of git commits looks like this:

 After almost 4 years, today I’m very happy to announce that Thirstic will finally be available on the App Store on Thursday, September 12 2019!
-If you would like to have early access, drop me an email and I’ll add you to the TestFlight beta! 😊 You can also follow the future development and news at @thirstic on Twitter if you like.
+If you would like to have early access, drop me an email and I’ll add you to the TestFlight beta! 😊 You can also follow the future development and latest news on Twitter.

 Once again I’d like to thank my wife and friends that helped me bringing Thirstic to the App Store.
 Special thanks to Ivan, who not only designed all the icons (including the app icon), but also helped improving the user experience with his valuable advice.